You wash and clean your clothes in a washing machine, but how often do you clean your washing machine itself?

 - Add a quart of distilled white vinegar in it (you may also mix a cup of baking soda), close the lid, and let the machine agitate for about a minute.
 Now, open the lid and let the solution sit in the washer tub for an hour.

 Vinegar is excellent for disinfecting the machine, removing detergent buildup, and getting rid of odors.

 - Next, run the washer through a complete wash and rinse cycle.

 - Again, fill the washing machine with hot water and add two cups of bleach this time to remove stains.
 Let it sit for about an hour.

 - While it is soaking, wipe down the exterior of your washing machine with a soft damp cloth, microfiber cloth, or sponge soaked in a mixture of half part vinegar and half part water.
 You may use an all-purpose cleaner, too.

 - Scrub the knobs, buttons, and the edge of the door or lid to remove mildew and soap build-up.
-After an hour, restart the washing machine and let it run a complete cycle again.
+After an hour, restart the washing machine and let it rerun a complete cycle.